Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 If super-sniper light you might need to help out with killing the Mara at the beginning of this wave.

-- Second wave: Start with the second to last Osti (usually tag 6).
+- Second wave: Start with the second to last Osti tag.
 Again, its important to not shoot the last, wave trigger Osti (9 or Z)!

-After it goes poof you can help out with killing Romies similar to 1st wave or just spool on something that you think is best (except the wave trigger).
+After it goes poof you can help out with killing Romies or just spool on something that you think is best (except the wave trigger).

 If fleet is light on numbers you should primary the Intaki and then go business as usual.